airpair/expressjs-and-passportjs-sessions-deep-dive/post.md

 instance in late 2014.
 There's good stuff in this deep dive for all levels of nodejs developers building on express.
 The main take away is **watch out for the order you add ExpressJS Middleware** to your app.
 As I'll cover more than once below, a tiny swap in middleware order can have HUGE consequences.

-<sub>Post first published Oct 2014, Updated Aug 2015</sub>
+<sub>First published Oct 2014, Updated Aug 2015, intended to significantly
+enhance on discussion around bots, scrappers & analytics in Nov 2015.</sub>

 ## ExpressJS & PassportJS 101

 Though I'd setup ExpressJS and PassportJS in 2013 for the *v0* version of airpair.com, I didn't deeply understand each and their relationship with one another.
-Around October 2014 I noticed some 10,000,000 active session documents in MongoDB, which is obviously not right.
+Around October 2014 I noticed some 10,000,000 active session documents in MongoDB, which was obviously not right.

-Luckily it never effected us in a material way, but I didn't want to take my chances.
+Luckily it never effected us in a material way, at the time I didn't want to take my chances.
 So I spent some time observing how Express and PassportJS plug into each other, here's what I learned on the way to uncovering what was going wrong.

 ### There is only ONE Session